carlosjhr64/entropia/BETA_TESTING.md

     key #=> _BX;LhGj_<4`2BF9 95:P95 100% -

 Now the key shows to be 100% random.
-Then the contructed cipher will calcutate it's randomness:
+Then the constructed cipher will calculate it's randomness:

     cipher = key^message
     #=>  e{Tt1!DM%b{BJBZ)/NAER 95:P95 73% -